eban5/agile-team-dashboard/README.md

 # art-dashboard

 This project is a single page webapp/dashboard made in React for displaying data related to Agile Release Train (ART) activities.
-This was originally developed for BluestoneLogic's cross-functional Scaled-Agile-Framework teams to reference which active projects were being worked on by either team and which day in their respective Program Increment they were in.
-The dashboards were designed to be displayed on our large TV in the main bullpen of the office.
+The ART Dashboard was originally developed for BluestoneLogic's cross-functional Scaled-Agile-Framework teams and designed to be displayed on our large TV in the office bullpen.

 Typically with cross-functional teams operating on separate Program Increments, it's easy to fall out of sync with each team's release schedule and cadence.
 This dashboard was intended to help make that easier - so far so good.
+There is room for improvement, such as adding GitHub API stats or marking special events that each team has coming up.

 _Note: This is a copy of my work hosted on our private organization repository.
 Names of teams and actual project names were removed and replaced with placeholder values._